bearfighting/schema-transformation-toolkit/docs/development/typescript-parser-cases.md

 These cases should fail with structured parser diagnostics rather than being approximated loosely.
 The matrix is grouped by the parser surface that should report the failure, so tests can lock both the stable error code and the expected diagnostic path granularity.

+## Maintenance Rule

+- keep this file focused on representative success and failure examples
+- do not repeat repository-level status or near-term work prioritization here
+- prefer adding or adjusting cases when parser behavior changes, rather than expanding prose elsewhere

 ### Entry Contract Failures